stripe/veneur/README.md

 If you want a metric to be strictly host-local, you can tell Veneur not to forward it by including a `veneurlocalonly` tag in the metric packet, eg `foo:1|h|#veneurlocalonly`.
 This tag will not actually appear in DataDog; Veneur removes it.

+Relatedly, if you want to forward a counter to the global veneur instance to reduce tag cardinality, you can tell Veneur to flush it to the global instance by including a `veneurglobalonly` tag in the count's metric packet.
+This tag will also not appear in Datadog.
+Note: for global counters to report correctly, the local and global veneur instances should be configured to have the same flush interval.

 Veneur also honors the same "magic" tags as the dogstatsd include in the agent.
 The tag `host` will override `Hostname` in the metric and `device` will override `DeviceName`.

 # Configuration